gouravkhator/stran/app/README.md

 # Stran Frontend with React Native

+This branch `react-native-experimental` is created for saving the react-native incomplete code.
+When I successfully build the p2p video calling using vanilla JS, then I will try to implement that in react-native too.

 ## Some Important Notes before starting off:

-* **Note: There were some issues with Node version 17.3.0, as some React-Native packages were erroring out, so I removed node_modules folder and package-lock.json file and used node version 16.13.0**

-    We can use nvm for various node version management.

 * > ⚠️ 🧐 There are some issues while I run the app, tried reinstalling and installing and copying previous files.
 The app is not loading when tried on a physical device.
 When I open that up, it just automatically closes again.
 It was running fine before.

+* **Note: There were some issues with Node version 17.3.0, as some React-Native packages were erroring out, so I removed node_modules folder and package-lock.json file and used node version 16.13.0**

+    We can use nvm for various node version management.

 * > Hoping that all npm packages were already installed, from full-install npm script, when run from the project's root folder.